akaFunk/UpduinoVerilogExamples/README.md

 ## Chapter 2 - Simple Logic
 This example shows basic logic in Verilog.
 It takes two buttons as inputs and only if both are pressed the LED lights up.
+The logic is implemented using the assign statement.

+## Chapter 3 - Simple Logic using always Block
+This example shows exactly the same as the one before but implements the logic combination in an always block.
+It also introduces the if clause.

-## Chapter 3 - Blink
+## Chapter 4 - Blink
 We introduce the clocked always block and implement a counter.
 If the counter reaches a specific value the LED is turned on, while it is turned off otherwise.
 This example additionally shows how to initialize the internal clock source of an ICE40 FPGA.

-## Chapter 4 - Statemachine
+## Chapter 5 - Statemachine
 A simple state machine is introduced as state machines are crutial components in FPGA/CPLD design.
 The state machine has four states.
 In each states it will light up one of the four LEDs.
 The states are ordered in a circle and a jump between two states happens when the button corresponding to the current light up LED is pressed.

-## Chapter 5 - Chaser Light
+## Chapter 6 - Chaser Light
 The state machine from chapter 4 is modified to not jump between the states by a press of a button, but instead a counter.
 This turns it into a chaser light.